- Country Zimbabwe

 Harare (Pioneer) Cemetery is open between 06:00 to 18:00.

 Officers and men of Rhodesian units who fell in the Great War and whose graves are not known, and of the Northern Rhodesian native carriers who fell in the Great War and whose names and graves are alike unknown, are commemorated on the Abercorn, Livingstone Camp and Harare Memorials.
 The Harare Memorial commemorates by name 38 men of the British South Africa Police and 28 of the Rhodesia Native Regiment who fell in the First World War.
-The nearby Harare Park Memorial, an obelisk erected to the honour of South Rhodesian native soldiers by their government, was the former commemoration point for those now commemorated by name on the Harare Memorial.
+These men were previously commemorated by the nearby Harare Park Memorial, an obelisk erected to the honour of South Rhodesian soldiers by their government.